neondatabase/website/content/docs/reference/glossary.md

 postgres://daniel@ep-polished-water-579720.us-east-2.aws.neon.tech/main
 ```

-The connection string for a Neon is provided on the **Dashboard** tab in the Neon Console, under **Connection Details**.
+The connection string for a Neon is provided on the **Dashboard** in the Neon Console, under **Connection Details**.
 The connection string that is displayed immediately after creating a project also includes the user’s password, temporarily.
 For security reasons, the password is removed from the connection string after navigating away from the Neon Console or refreshing the browser.
 If you misplace your password, your only option is to reset it.

 ### Console